 e) The complex channel response coefficients shall be estimated for each of the subcarriers using information contained in the preamble (STF and/or CEF).

-f) For each of the data OFDM symbols: transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, derotate the subcarrier values according to estimated phase, and divide each subcarrier value with a complex estimated channel response coefficient.
+f) For each of the OFDM symbols: transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, derotate the subcarrier values according to estimated phase, and divide each subcarrier value with a complex estimated channel response coefficient.

-g) For each data-carrying subcarrier, find the closest constellation point and compute the Euclidean distance from it.
+g) For each subcarrier, compute the Euclidean distance to the ideal location for the symbol, or pilot.

 h) Compute the RMS average of all errors in a packet.
 It is given by: